Hopscotch Day Nurseries

 What happens when my child starts nursery?

 We understand that your first day may be emotional for you - after all, most of us have experienced that first day at nursery with our children.
-You are welcome to come in and stay with your child for a few minutes or you can hand them straight over to one of the nursery staff, it is your choice and neither is right or wrong.
-Either way, you are welcome to call us once, twice or maybe more times within the day and we will update you on how your child is settling.
+You are welcome to come in and stay with your child for a few minutes or you can hand them straight over to one of the nursery staff, it is your choice, and neither is right or wrong.
+Either way, you can send us a message on Famly and we will update you throughout the day on how your child is settling.
 Your child will begin to explore their surroundings and take part in the daily activities on offer.
 When you come to collect, we will let you know what they have been doing by a hand over with your key person or nursery team member.

 How long will it take for my child to settle?

 Each child is different when settling into nursery life.
-Your child may take some time to adapt to their new surroundings but we will work with you to ensure that we try a range of strategies to settle them as quickly as possible.
+Your child may take some time to adapt to their new surroundings, but we will work with you to ensure that we try a range of strategies to settle them as quickly as possible.
 We will ensure they receive lots of reassurance and cuddles whilst they are with us.
-It is often harder on Mum’s and Dad’s than the children who seem to cope much better than us.
+It is often harder on parents and carers than the children who seem to cope much better than us.

 What happens if my child has an accident at nursery?

-If your child has an accident whilst at nursery we would record all of the details onto a form for you to read and sign on collection.
-If the accident is significant we may decide to give you a call to inform you prior to collection.
-Any emergencies we would follow our procedure and react in the best interest for the child first, informing you at the earliest opportunity.
+If your child has an accident whilst at nursery we would record all of the details onto a form on Famly for you.
+If the accident is significant, we may decide to give you a call to inform you prior to collection.
+For any emergencies we would follow our procedure and react in the best interest for the child first, informing you at the earliest opportunity.

 What if my child has an accident at home?